catjacks38/ImageSteganography/README.md

 `--data/-d`: The original source data to encode into the image.
 Only required for the "dataToPix" and "append" methods.* (optional/required)

 `--channel/-c`: The image channel to encode/decode the data from.
+It's a number from one to four.
+Channel one is red, channel two is green, channel three is blue, and channel four is alpha. (optional/required)

 The last positional argument is the path of the output file to save. (required)